Unstoppable (Karol G album)

-Unstoppable is the debut studio album by Colombian singer Karol G. The album was released on October 27, 2017, through Universal Music Latin Entertainment.
+Unstoppable is the debut studio album by Colombian singer Karol G. It was released on October 27, 2017, through Universal Music Latino.

+Comprising thirteen tracks, the album is primarily a reggaeton record and features guest appearances by Cosculluela, Ozuna, Bad Bunny, Kevin Roldán and Quavo.

+Unstoppable was supported by seven singles: "Casi Nada", "Muñeco de Lego", "Hello" with Ozuna, "A Ella", "Ahora Me Llama" with Bad Bunny, "Eres Mi Todo" with Kevin Roldán and "La Dama" with Cosculluela.

+The album was met with moderate commercial success.
+It debuted inside the US Billboard 200 and number two on the US Top Latin Albums.

 Background

 After the commercial failure of her 2013 mixtape Super Single, Karol G finally gained traction with "Amor de Dos" in collaboration with Nicky Jam.
 The following year, Karol G released stand alone singles and started working on her debut album.
 In 2015, collaborative songs with De La Ghetto and Andy Rivera were released.
 In January 2016, Giraldo was signed with Universal Music Latin Entertainment.

-Since February 2016, Karol G began teasing the release of "Casi Nada" through her social media accounts, and on March 10, 2016 the official cover art and release date was revealed.
+Karol G began teasing the release of new music through her social media accounts a month prior.
+On March 10, 2016, Giraldo announced the official release date for "Casi Nada", sharing its official cover art.
 The song was released on March 18, 2016, as the album's lead single.
-On August 26, 2016, "Muñeco de Lego" was released as the following single.
-"Hello", a collaboration with Puerto Rican rapper Ozuna was released as the album's third single on November 4, 2016.
-"A Ella" was released on May 5, 2017, as the fifth single.
+On August 26, 2016, "Muñeco de Lego" was released as the second single.
+"Hello" with Puerto Rican rapper Ozuna, was released as the album's third single on November 4, 2016.
+"A Ella" was released on May 5, 2017, as the album's fifth single.
 "Ahora Me Llama" with Puerto Rican rapper and singer Bad Bunny was released on May 26, 2017.
-"Eres Mi Todo" with Kevin Roldán was released on July 6, 2017, as the last single before the album's release.
+"Eres Mi Todo" with Kevin Roldán was released on July 6, 2017, as the last single prior to the album's release.

-On October 11, 2017, Karol G announced the release date and title for her debut album, Unstoppable.
-Giraldo later explained the meaning behind the album's title, stating:

-On October 17, 2017, the track list was revealed, featuring guest appearances from Cosculluela, Ozuna, Bad Bunny, Kevin Roldán and Quavo.
+On October 11, 2017, Karol G announced the release date and title for her debut album, Unstoppable, through her social media accounts.
+The track list was revealed that same month on October 17, 2017, featuring guest appearances from Cosculluela, Ozuna, Bad Bunny, Kevin Roldán and Quavo.
 The album was officially released on October 27, 2017.

+Title

+The title for the album comes after years of trying to stand out in the music industry for Karol G. In an interview, she explained:

+Release and promotion

+The album was released on October 27, 2017, through Universal Music Latino.
+It was released on CD, vinyl, digital download and streaming.